thepeacockproject/peacockprojectorg/docs/intel/faq.md

 -   As explained in the [What is Peacock](https://thepeacockproject.org/wiki/intel/what-is-peacock) page, **you need to be connected to the Internet, at least initially, to use Peacock**.
 This is to get past Steam / Epic verification.
 After connecting to Peacock the first time, you may disconnect from the Internet and stay connected to Peacock for the duration of your game session.
     -   If you have a phone with cellular data plan, you can use the phone as hotspot for your computer to connect to Internet.
 -   Don't try to use Peacock if it's literally your first time playing the game.
 You need to connect to the official servers at least once before you can connect to Peacock.
 After you've connected to official servers at least once you no longer have to do so in the future in order to use Peacock.
--   Try running the `Start Server.cmd` as admin.
+-   Try running the `PeacockPatcher.exe` as admin.
 -   Keep the option "Use http instead of https" in Peacock patcher ticked unless you are playing Ghost Mode.

 -   Peacock by default uses Port 80 on your PC for the Peacock server.